fkxdr/fkmde/README.md

   This parameter triggers a script that implements techniques similar to those used by Clop Ransomware to disable and evade Microsoft Defender.
 The script is not hardcoded into `fkmde`, but dynamically fetched from an external source to avoid pre-execution detection.
 This should be used *only* in secure, isolated environments for research purposes.

 - **`--enum` Parameter**
-  This parameter performs a comprehensive enumeration of directories, scanning for exclusions or misconfigurations that could allow potential malware to bypass Defender.
+  This parameter performs a comprehensive enumeration of directories, scanning for exclusions or misconfigurations without relying on event logs or admin permissions.
 The script dynamically disables Windows Defender popup notifications during execution to provide a seamless experience without alerting users.
 Upon completion, it safely re-enables the notifications.

 Note: The scripts are not directly embedded in `fkmde`.
 Instead, they are loaded dynamically to minimize detection by Defender when the tool is used solely for enumeration purposes.